-RESOLUTION NO. 1506
+RESOLUTION NO. 1540

-RESOLUTION OF THE MESA WATER DISTRICT BOARD OF DIRECTORS DELEGATING AUTHORITY RELATIVE TO INVESTMENT OR REINVESTMENT OF FUNDS, AND PROVIDING FOR A REVISED STATEMENT OF INVESTMENT POLICY, RESCINDING RESOLUTION NO. 1431
+RESOLUTION OF THE MESA WATER DISTRICT BOARD OF DIRECTORS DELEGATING AUTHORITY RELATIVE TO INVESTMENT OR REINVESTMENT OF SPECIFIED FUNDS, AND ADOPTING A REVISED STATEMENT OF INVESTMENT POLICY, SUPERSEDING RESOLUTION NO. 1506

-WHEREAS, the Mesa Water District (Mesa Water®) is a county water district organized and operating pursuant to the provisions of California (State or California) law; and
+WHEREAS, the Mesa Water District (Mesa Water) is a county water district organized and operating pursuant to the provisions of the laws of the State of California (State or California); and

-WHEREAS, Mesa Water from time to time has money held by its District Treasurer not required for the immediate necessities of Mesa Water (investment portfolio) and is authorized by law including, but not by way of limitation, Section 53601, et. seq., of the Government Code of the State of California, to invest such money in the manner provided by law; and
+WHEREAS, Mesa Water from time to time has money held by its District Treasurer/Chief Financial Officer (Treasurer/CFO) not required for the immediate necessities of Mesa Water (Investment Portfolio) and is authorized by law including, but not by way of limitation, Section 53601, et. seq., of the California Government Code (CGC), to invest moneys in the Investment Portfolio in a manner consistent with applicable State law; and

-WHEREAS, Section 53607 of the Government Code authorizes the Board of Directors of Mesa Water to delegate such authority to its District Treasurer to invest, reinvest, sell, or exchange securities until such time as this delegation of authority is revoked; and
+WHEREAS, Section 53607 of the Government Code authorizes the Board of Directors of Mesa Water (Board) to delegate such authority to the Treasurer/CFO to invest, reinvest, sell, or exchange securities until such time as such delegation of authority is revoked; and

-WHEREAS, Mesa Water has previously adopted Resolution No. 1431, delegating authority relative to investment or reinvestment of funds and providing for a Statement of Investment Policy; and
+WHEREAS, Mesa Water has previously adopted Resolution No. 1506, delegating authority relative to investment and reinvestment of moneys in the Investment Portfolio and providing for a Statement of Investment Policy; and

-WHEREAS, it is the desire of the Board of Directors of Mesa Water to renew the delegation of such authority and provide for a revised Statement of Investment Policy.
+WHEREAS, it is the desire of the Board to renew the delegation of such authority and provide for a revised Statement of Investment Policy.